Khazl/esi-client/docs/Api/CorporationApi.md

 Get corporation blueprints

-Returns a list of blueprints the corporation owns  --- Alternate route: `/v2/corporations/{corporation_id}/blueprints/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Returns a list of blueprints the corporation owns  --- Alternate route: `/dev/corporations/{corporation_id}/blueprints/`  Alternate route: `/v2/corporations/{corporation_id}/blueprints/`  --- This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Example
 ```php